Hosts File Not Working on Mac: Fix Guide

 Locahl Team

 Hosts file changes gone after restarting Mac?
-Learn why macOS resets hosts file, how System Integrity Protection (SIP) affects it, daemon configurations, and backup strategies to persist your changes.
+Learn the causes, SIP limits, daemon overwrites and backup strategies to keep changes.

 Locahl Team